zoomasochist/gooniebuddy/README.md

 Rust depends on a few Visual Studio components, the individual components "Windows 10/11 SDK" and "MSVC vXXX VS 20XX C++ x64/x86 build tools".

-The build may also depend on CMake and Ninja, I'm not sure.

 Then just "cargo build"

 **Note that** as of writing the spawned window is both transparent and lacks decorations, so